vvhg1/fisk/readme.md

 **Note:** In case I have forgotten to mention someone or a reference to an author's work, please let me know and I will happily correct it.
 ## Keymap
-**Keymap is not up to date.**
 ![image info](./images/keymap.png)
-This is my personal keymap, main features include: one rotary encoder, Colemak-dh and Qwerty (both have somewhat modified symbols), layers, custom leader key, custom layer logic, custom oneshot modifiers, end of sentence, case modes (CAPSWORD, x_case, NUMW0RD), power brackets and dynamic info on both OLED displays.
+This is my personal keymap, main features include: one rotary encoder, Colemak-dh and Qwerty (both have somewhat modified symbols), layers, custom leader key, custom layer logic, custom oneshot modifiers, end of sentence, case modes (CAPSWORD, x_case, NUMW0RD) and dynamic info on both OLED displays.

 **Note:** This keymap assumes US ANSI layout on Linux(default) or Windows OS.
 Switching between the OS modes is done on the Func Layer (W-Key).
 I have not tested it on other OS and shortcuts are the Linux/Win ones, but it should not be overly complicated to adapt.